MattiooFR/mattioofr.github.io/posts/blackjack-the-21-game.md

 ### Tipping

-In the beginning of your plays at a table, in the hopes of favorably influencing the dealer, give a tip to the dealer.
+In the beginning of your plays at a table, in the hopes of influencing the dealer on your side, give him a tip.
 He may be less suspicious afterward, more apt to deal deeper into the deck and more likely to ignore a betting spread.

 Don’t do tip too much regards to your expected hourly win from your strategy.